khushi-shah24/hotel-jam-with-cdn/README.md

 # Elite Hotels - Single Page Application

-A modern hotel booking website built as a Single Page Application (SPA) with APIs, AJAX, and client-side rendering.
+A modern hotel booking website built as a Single Page Application (SPA) with APIs, AJAX, client-side rendering, and MySQL database.

 ## Architecture Overview

-This project demonstrates the transformation from a monolithic PHP application to a modern SPA architecture:
+This project demonstrates the transformation from a monolithic PHP application to a modern SPA architecture with MySQL database:

 ### Build Time (Static Loading)
 - **Header Navigation**: Loaded once and remains persistent